 By now, you might be thinking “this is all well and good, but what does it have to do with peak oil?”

 Simply put, today marks the one year anniversary of the beginning of CL’s last plunge: from 50.92 on Oct 9, 2015 to 26.05 on Feb 11, 2016.
-With CL currently at 53, every tick higher will theoretically manifest in higher inflation (year-over-year.)
+Given where CL is now, every tick higher will theoretically manifest in higher inflation (year-over-year.)
 Now, consider where it would need to go in order to avoid such inflation.
-That’s right — back below 30.
+That’s right, back below 30 (not likely, as it would crash equity markets all over again.)

 Again, inflation would be a most inconvenient development for central banks which have used the threat of deflation to justify quantitative easing and other unprecedented intervention in financial markets.From here on, TPTB must either: (1) resign themselves to higher inflation going forward, which would ultimately necessitate higher interest rates and thus crash equity markets; or, (2) rev up the yen carry trade again; or, (3) find a new carry trade to keep equity prices on the rise.